 When Danger Mouse took the wisdom of Shawn Carter and placed it atop the sonic revelries of the Beatles, we had reached a monumental point in music.
 The potential of song had been captured in an entirely new methodology.
 A dizzying array of concepts and auditory sensibilities took shape, providing even the most complex eardrum some peace of mind.
 An insatiable appetite was being calmed.

 But for every success there were thrice as many failures.
-Because, while I appreciate the visceral engagement of the Shaolin Monks with dusty Blue Note records, the metaphorical “streets” were not calling for dubstep reinterpretations of the Wu-Tang Clan.
+Because while I appreciate the visceral engagement of the Shaolin Monks with dusty Blue Note records, the metaphorical “streets” were not calling for dubstep reinterpretations of the Wu-Tang Clan.

-Mashups.
-I love you and I hate you at the very same time.
+Mashups, I love you and I hate you at the very same time.
 Bittersweet.

 I’ve talked about Amerigo Gazaway (of Gummy Soul) before.
 If you’ve heard Fela Soul, you get it.
 He, unlike many of you, should continue to do mashup projects.
 But even in my familiarity with his work, I was still hesitant.
 To be completely honest, I was scared.
-These were two of the most influential outfits in the genre’s expansive history.
+These were two of the most influential collectives in the genre’s expansive history.
 The stakes were actually TOO high.
-But, I watched and I listened.
+But I watched and I listened.

 *sigh of relief*

 We know the music.
 Low End Theory.
 Bizarre Ride II the Pharcyde.
-Midnight Marauders, etc. It’s standalone brilliant.
+Midnight Marauders, etc. It’s all standalone brilliant.
 We’re not debating that.
 On trial today is the effectiveness of placing these musical manifestos in conjunction with one another.
 And to that I say…it works.
 Even more than that, it EFFECTIVELY works.
 That’s the project’s greatest strength.
 Taking the innovative production of A Tribe Called Quest, essentially a graduate course in jazz history, and combining it with the effervescent flow of California’s chillest emcees, you get something that should have happened a million times over, but never really did.